See the results of our 2022 Personal Finance Study!

 Using the same metrics — 5% interest charged and compounded monthly — you would owe $171.03 after one year on that original $100 principal.
 So while you only spent $100, you would now owe an additional $71.03 in interest.
 That's an extra $.71 for every $1.00 spent.
 And if you had a $1,000 balance, you would owe $710.34 in interest.
 If you had a $10,000 balance?
 A whopping $7,103.39 in interest would be due.
 The more you spend, the more the interest adds up (learn more in What You Should Know About Interest Rates).

 Now, the credit card in that previous example would have an APR of 60% (5% interest x 12 months).
 Most credit cards do not have an APR that high.
 However, while most cards have a lower APR, they also do not compound monthly; they compound daily.
 So a $10,000 balance on a credit card with a 20% APR and interest compounded daily would become a $12,206.91 balance after one year.
 That's an extra $2,206.91 in interest.

 It's things like compounding interest that make credit card debt especially difficult to pay off.
 Accumulate a large enough balance at a high enough interest rate and, pretty soon, the interest owed each month alone becomes more than you can afford to pay.

 When you take out an installment loan, you will know up-front how much you are going to pay each month.
-This makes it far easier to budget appropriately.
-Additionally, most of these loans have repayment periods of 36 months or longer — depending on the size of the loan and other factors — so you don’t have to spread yourself so thin to pay it back on time.
-Getting rid of your credit card debt and paying your installment loan on time every month is also a great way to help your credit score.
+This might make it easier to budget appropriately.
+Additionally, most of these loans have repayment periods of 36 months or longer — depending on the size of the loan and other factors — so you don't have to spread yourself so thin to pay it back on time.
+Getting rid of your credit card debt and paying your installment loan on time every month could also increase your credit score.